 With the trial of Milosevic reviving memories of the horrors of the Bosnian war, this photo-book seems timely.
-But it’s a lot more than that.
-Sarajevo Self-portrait is the work of local photographers, not foreign photojournalists.
-Fratkin has brought together the images and words of nine Bosnian photographers and the result is a series of pictures by people not just observing a war, but in a war.
+But it’s a lot more than that. *Sarajevo Self-portrait* is the work of local photographers, not foreign photojournalists.
+Fratkin has brought together the images and words of nine Bosnian photographers and the result is a series of pictures by people not just observing a war, but _in_ a war.
 The subjects are their own people, sometimes relatives and friends.
 In the case of Kemal Hadzic they are his fellow combatants in the Bosnian Army.
 A different set of problems and sensitivities are provoked, especially when the photographers are also involved with the international media.
 Nihad Pusija relates: ‘I would be photographing some people and all of a sudden there were bombs and bullets, and then all around me there were dead people...
 I just couldn’t continue photographing my people who were dying.
 I felt like it was wrong to get paid for this...
 So I quit Reuters, which was terrible because I had been a professional photographer.’
 The practical difficulties faced by these photographers — one describes using urine and rainwater to develop his pictures — also contrast sharply with the swarms of international photojournalists laden down with all the latest technological wizardry.
 Don’t expect a _Time-Life_ approach, packed with stunning images of war.
 This book is an altogether more subtle, more complex affair — and more movingly real for it.